 Making the case for automation

-The study finds several factors that are preventing organisations from moving beyond proof-of-concept to actually deploying intelligent automation.
-These challenges span the business organisation, technology infrastructure, and talent.
-Around four in 10 organisations (43%) are struggling to establish a clear business case for automation.
-Many organisations are also struggling to persuade leadership to commit to a cohesive intelligent automation strategy (41%) Additionally, successful automation deployment and scaling-up requires talent with a deep understanding of RPA and AI technologies.
-Almost half of businesses (48%) say they struggle to find the right resources to implement intelligent automation effectively.
-Also, 46% said that the lack of an adequate data management strategy hampers progress as AI-based automation algorithms require the right data at sufficient volumes.
+The study finds several factors that are preventing organizations from moving beyond proof-of-concept to actually deploying intelligent automation.
+These challenges span the business organization, technology infrastructure, and talent.
+Around four in 10 organizations (43 percent) are struggling to establish a clear business case for automation.
+Many organizations are also struggling to persuade leadership to commit to a cohesive intelligent automation strategy (41 percent.)
+Additionally, successful automation deployment and scaling-up requires talent with a deep understanding of RPA and AI technologies.
+Almost half of businesses (48 percent) say they struggle to find the right resources to implement intelligent automation effectively.
+Also, 46 percent said that the lack of an adequate data management strategy hampers progress as AI-based automation algorithms require the right data at sufficient volumes.

 A copy of the report can be downloaded here.